jkendall327/dotnet-explanations/csharp/async-await.md

 The only thing the async keyword does is let you use the `await` keyword inside that method.
 If you use an `await` statement in a method that isn't `async`, your program won't compile.

-(Advanced note: `async` also tells the compiler to generate a state-machine for your method.
-But without any `await` statements you won't notice any difference.)
+> ⚠️ `async` also tells the compiler to generate a state-machine for your method.
+But without any `await` statements you won't notice any difference.

 We need the `async` keyword for historical reasons.
 Before async/await was invented, people might have used variables called 'await' in their code.
 Microsoft didn't want to break existing code, so you have to opt-in to async/await by using the `async` keyword.